keptn/keptn.github.io/content/docs/0.6.0/usecases/self-healing-with-keptn/index.md

 ### Self-healing in action

-After approximately 15 minutes, the *Prometheus Alert Manager* will send out an alert since the service level objective is not met anymore.
+After approximately 10-15 minutes, your monitoring solution will send out an alert since the service level objective is not met anymore.

-1. To verify that an alert was fired, select the *Alerts* view where you should see that the alert `cpu_usage_sockshop_carts` is in the `firing` state:
+1. To verify that an alert was fired, select the *Alerts* view where you should see that the alert `response_time_p90` is in the `firing` state:

     {{< popup_image
         link="./assets/alert-manager.png"
         caption="Alert manager"
         width="700px">}}

-The alert will be received by the Prometheus service that will translate it into a Keptn CloudEvent.
-This event will eventually be received by the remediation service that will look for a remediation action specified for this type of problem and, if found, executes it.
+Depending on your monitoring solution, the proper Keptn service (i.e., either the `prometheus-service` or the `dynatrace-service`) will receive the sent alert and translate it into a Keptn CloudEvent.
+This event will eventually be received by the remediation service that will look for a remediation action specified for this type of problem and, if found, execute it.

-In this tutorial, the number of pods will be increased to remediate the issue of the CPU saturation.
+In this tutorial, the number of pods will be increased to remediate the issue of the response time increase.

 1. Check the executed remediation actions by executing: